Gazeux33/VisualiseCellularAutomata3DLibrary/README.md

 # 3D visualisation Library for Cellular Automata

+This project consists of a library designed for the visualisation of cellular automata, created in Python and using OpenGL.
+This library allows users to simulate and visualise various cellular automata behaviours in an interactive graphical environment.
+By taking advantage of OpenGL's rendering capabilities, your tool offers a fluid and detailed visual experience, making it easier to understand and analyse complex cellular automata models.

-# Example of Using the Library ( see examples folder for more examples):
+## Example of Using the Library ( see examples folder for more examples):